bluebanquise/bluebanquise/collections/stack/roles/sosreport/README.md

 ## Description

-This role installs the sos CLI & support script used to gather cluster information for support purpose.
+This role installs the sos CLI & support script used to gather cluster information for support purpose: bluebanquise-sosreport

 ## Instruction